aviv211/aivivs26/README.md

 #Select 5 privacy principles

 < -Principle no1 - Purpose of collection of personal information - >
- personal informations can be collected for lawful purpose applicable for the web applications and necessary for required purpose.
+ < -personal informations can be collected for lawful purpose applicable for the web applications and necessary for required purpose. - >

  a.)
 -